-(2) Preliminary, subject to change.
-(3) Based on its wealth per student, the District does not expect to receive Instructional Facilities Allotment nor Existing Debt Allotment state financial assistance for the payment of debt service for the fiscal year 2020/21.
+(2) Based on its wealth per student, the District does not expect to receive Instructional Facilities Allotment nor Existing Debt Allotment state financial assistance for the payment of debt service for the fiscal year 2020/21.
 The amount of state financial assistance for debt service, if any, may differ substantially each year depending on a variety of factors, including the amount, if any, appropriated for that purpose by the state legislature and a school district's wealth per student.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of Official Statement.

 (1) Includes the Bonds and excludes the Refunded Bonds.
-Preliminary, subject to change.
 (2) The amount of state financial assistance for debt service, if any, may differ substantially each year depending on a variety of factors, including the amount, if any, appropriated for that purpose by the state legislature and a school district's wealth per student.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement.